novomind-ishop/webtest/README.md

  -p pass   The password, that will be used for basic authentication.
  --gui     Show graphic output.
  -f file   The file from which URLs get loaded.
 One url per line. -s option is allowed in each line beginning.
+ -c cookie Use another SessionID Cookie, additionally or instead of JSESSIONID.
  -v        Verbose output.

 URLs: [-s] URL[POST[POST-BODY]]